Tgb03/GTFO_LogReader/README.md

      - `3`: ${\textsf{\color{red}NOT YET IMPLEMENTED}}$ CSV, this format is a bit special as not all data can be serialized as CSV so it may remove certain information
      - `4`: ${\textsf{\color{red}NOT YET IMPLEMENTED}}$ XML, similar to json if you enjoy dealing with this format more.

+5. `callback_context: *const c_void` this is the context for the function that will be called.
+It is given back as is to the EventCallBack function.

-5. `event_callback_ptr: *const c_void` this is the function that will be called by the DLL and given the data.
+6. `event_callback_ptr: *const c_void` this is the function that will be called by the DLL and given the data.
 This functions needs to be of type:

-`pub type EventCallback = extern "C" fn(message: *const c_char)`.
-As you can see, all data is given through the c_char pointer which can then be parsed.
+`pub type EventCallback = extern "C" fn(context: *const c_void, message: *const c_char)`.
+The first variable is the context for the function call (Can be used for objects or to give special additional information.
+This is given as is from the moment you created the process request).
+All the rest of the data is given through the c_char pointer which can then be parsed.
 This pointer represents essentially an array of 8 bit integers.
-Make sure you are actually reading the data properly from it..
+Make sure you are actually reading the data properly from it.

 # Examples